 Remember the flashy website introductions that were ever so popular in the 90s?
 Imagine you are looking to buy a particular product or service so you click on a promising site link.. but wait, sit down.
-First, this company has to dazzle you with their Uber cool multi-media skills.
+First, this company has to dazzle you with their uber cool multi-media skills.
 Wooosh!
+Look at this amazing slideshow!
 You just wanted to find a local event planner and now you are squinting trying to find the “skip” or “mute” button.

 While this example is extreme, it illustrates a common problem today.
 When building a website, it’s easy to get carried away with the latest design elements, multi-media, social media and all the bells and whistles.
-But when it comes to aesthetics and functionality, the vast majority of your audience will pick functionality.
-Most of your potential customers are looking for 2 things:
+But when it comes to aesthetics vs. functionality, the vast majority of your audience will pick functionality.
+Most of your potential customers are looking for two things:

 The way you present this section is critical and often the source where web designers get a bit distracted.
 Make sure the title and/or tagline is clear and states what you offer.
 Make sure any sub-categories are highlighted on the front page.
 Lastly, professional images of your products or services are really worth a thousand words.

 2) How to buy / sign-up / subscribe / donate / contact you